 Travis was honored by the Hall of Fame for his record-breaking album Storms of Life.
 He was the first country artist with a debut album to go platinum during its first year of release.
 Giving the induction honors for Travis was fellow country star Garth Brooks.

-Charlie Daniels and Fred Foster were also inducted into the Hall of Fame during Sunday's ceremony in Nashville, Tenn.
+Charlie Daniels and Fred Foster were also inducted into the Hall of Fame during the ceremony in Nashville, Tenn.